 But even with the best of intentions, planning and preparations, occasional disagreements arise between REALTORS® and/or between REALTORS® and their clients and customers.
 As civil litigation becomes increasingly costly, time consuming, and burdensome, there has been a trend among private parties to settle disputes and conflicting claims through alternative means.

 The Association of REALTORS® offers its members and their clients and customers a vehicle to economically expedite ethics complaints and/or arbitration requests without going to court.

-All The St. Charles County REALTORS® members are required to settle their monetary disputes (usually a commission issue) through the use of our Arbitration program.
+All the St. Charles REALTORS® members are required to settle their monetary disputes (usually a commission issue) through the use of our Arbitration program.
 Members submit to the Association an Arbitration Request (forms available for download below), including a summary of the events, and pay a $500 filing fee.
 The process will begin and a hearing will be scheduled to settle the matter.
 Mediation, which is a faster and cost-free alternative, is always offered before the hearing is scheduled.